When your cat spends all day cleaning himself from head to toe with his tongue, it can be hard to think he doesn't care much about what’s in his food.

 Before you buy, take a look at the ingredients and steer clear of any products that have these as the main ingredients.

 The gluten-free craze isn’t just for humans.
 Cats are on-board too.
 Gluten is often used as a substitute for high-quality protein sources in pet food.
-For the sake of saving money, many pet food manufacturers add cheap grain products like wheat gluten to your cat’s food as filler.
+For the sake of saving money, many pet food manufactures add cheap grain products like wheat gluten to your cat’s food as filler.

 However, your cat’s gut isn’t setup to handle large quantities of grains.
 Rather, cats are obligate carnivores, which means they actually need meat to survive and it should be the primary ingredient in their diets – followed by fat, then carbohydrates.